ivankrstevski/WeatherApp/README.md

 ## Application start:

-1. You need to check the **DefaultConnection** property in the file **Web.config** that is included into the project **WeatherApp.API** from the solution WeatherApp.API, so the database can be created, according to your configuration.
+1. You need to check and configure if needs, the **DefaultConnection** property in the file **Web.config** that is included into the project **WeatherApp.API**, so the database can be created according to the configuration.

 Now the connection string looks like the one below: